developer-onizuka/istioAuth0/README.md

  (https://xxx.us.auth0.com/)
 ```

-without Auth for the Server (no label of require-auth0)
+without Auth (no label of require-auth0)
 ---
 1) No Bearer token in Browser.
 2) Client requests to Server.
 Not necessary to access Auth0 before it.